lowspin/CarND-Proj03-Behavioral-Cloning/writeup_report.md

 - if steering bin is right, add the left camera images, with additional +0.2 added to the original steering angle
 - if steering bin is straight, no side camera images were added.

+Finally, as a pre-caution (from my own experience), I discard the initial period when the car is ramping up to cruising speed, as most of the time, we're reacting to images at constant speed with steering control only.

 After the data selection, I have the following distribution, which seems appropriate for our training:
 - left steering samples = 3062
 - right steering samples = 3220